Gahhh/mongo_magic/backend/README.md

  -  Location (10%)
  -  Public Transport (20%)
  -  Energy (40%)
- -  Green Star Rating/NABERS (30%)
- -  Other measures (25%) (if rating is not available)
+ -  Other measures (30%)

-From the weights schedule, the user will be in disadvantage if their office/data centre has not been rated by the NABERS or Green Building Council.
-For the final result, we will provide the user with a relative score.
-The score will be based on the current data and ranking in the database.
-The highest score will be 99, which means the user's result is in the top 1%.
+Other measures will cover the certification and cloud services.
+Therefore, the user will be in disadvantage if their office/data centre has not been rated by the NABERS or Green Building Council.
+Also, if the users do not have any data/calculation services on cloud, they will not been given a high score.
+For the final result, we will provide the user with a raw score and its position in our database.
+The maximum raw score is 100, which is made up of the sum of the weights of all the questions.

 Reference:
 Wagner, B. and Svensson, G. (2014), "A framework to navigate sustainability in business networks: The transformative business sustainability (TBS) model", European Business Review, Vol. 26 No. 4, pp. 340-367. https://doi.org/10.1108/EBR-12-2013-0146